 The majority of the flat camping areas within the site can be found in the section bordered by the Silver Hayes dance area to the north and the disused railway track to the south.
 Personally I’ve never camped in this part of the site because these fields are among the most low-lying areas and are therefore the most likely to get muddy if it's wet.
 The north western half of this field used to be known simply as "Dance Field" and you can see why with the flags and marquees of Silver Hayes in the background.

 Nowadays the entire area is known as Oxlyers and it's also the closest camping area to The Other Stage, which you can make out to the right of this photo.
-In addition it’s a relatively short walk from here to The Pyramid Stage and Arcadia and the Park is only 5 minutes away.
-So many people consider it to be a prime central location for easy access to most of the main entertainment areas.
+In addition it’s a relatively short walk from here to The Pyramid Stage and Arcadia.
+The Park is also less than 10 minutes away.
+So, many people consider it to be a prime central location for easy access to most of the main entertainment areas.
 The quickest access to this area when arriving is via Gate A, from which it is then a relatively easy downhill walk through Silver Hayes.

 I was actually very surprised at how much space was still available when I made my Thursday lunchtime meanderings through this field in 2013.
 Most of the people who were arriving at that time seemed to be herding straight through here in search of non-existent spaces in the more popular fields to the south of the site, which had already been choc-a-bloc full since the Wednesday.This is the first of two fields which collectively go by the name of Bailey's.